 On the 28th of July I knew I’d be part of something very special.

-I had been lucky enough to meet Katie and Stuart a while before the wedding and we just hit it off straight away.
+I had been lucky enough to meet primary school teacher Katie and husband to be Stuart a while before the wedding and we just hit it off straight away.
 They are very similar to myself and Lee and it got me really excited to be filming their wedding day.
 Fast forward to our meeting just before their wedding and we got to chat over cokes and waters in the fabulous bar at The Grange.
 We felt completely under-dressed as everyone was arriving in their Sunday best but it didn’t stop us having a giggle and chatting about all their fabulous plans!

 The Groom had enjoyed a English Breakfast with his Best Man and Ushers before heading over to his Mum’s to get ready.
 Stuart’s very particular about his ties so ended up doing everyone’s so they were perfect!
 Oh, and he even ironed some of the shirts!
 When we’d met at The Grange Stuart was dropping numerous hints about having a pocket watch and it obviously paid off as he opened his gift from Katie in the morning.
 In fact, he couldn’t stop checking it all day but then that may have been my Husbands fault as he mentioned he’s forgot to wind his on during our wedding and we ended up losing two hours!